Wedding Invitations Inspired by Taylor Swift Eras

 Lover era: “My heart was yours” or “And I would marry you a hundred times” as a quote on a separate insert card or envelope liner.
 The invitation itself can be soft and floral with the romantic wording inside.

-Folklore/Evermore: A simple, literary quote from the album that means something personal to you.
-These eras favor quieter, more specific language – resist the urge to be flowery.
+Folklore/Evermore: A simple, literary phrase from the album that means something personal to you.
+These eras favor quieter, more specific language, resist the urge to be flowery.
 Let the typography and texture do the emotional heavy lifting.

 Note: Avoid copying specific lyrics verbatim on commercial printed materials without licensing consideration.
 Paraphrase freely, use the aesthetic language of each era, or include lyrics as personal handwritten notes rather than printed text.